How Do Travel Agents Make Money?

 Commission Structure

-Many travel components such as hotels, tour companies, and car rentals, include built-in commissions for agents.
-Even companies like Expedia and VRBO have agent fees built in.
+Almost every facet of travel has commissions already built in.
+Hotels, cruises, tour companies, car rentals, etc., include commissions for travel advisors or in-house agents.
+Even companies like Expedia, Viator, and VRBO have agent fees included in the rates.

-through an agent.
-Hotels and other providers often prefer direct
+Hotels and other travel providers often prefer direct client bookings—they retain more profit!

 Airfares and Fees